Coral I & Coral II

 Coral I & Coral II Review

-Choose the Coral I & Coral II if you are looking for an affordable yet comfortable ship with pleasing amenities and guides and crew who make you feel like family.
+Choose the Coral I & Coral II if you are looking for an affordable yet comfortable small ship with pleasing amenities and guides and crew who make you feel like family.
 The fact that both Corals have a few adjoining rooms available makes them perfect for multi-generational family travel and enjoying the Galapagos with younger kids on Galapagos family cruises.

 Common Areas Aboard Coral I & Coral II